Blog banner featuring running horses promoting essentials for building a successful equine dental practice

 As equine dentistry has evolved, clients are no longer accepting that just rasping of sharp enamel points by a lay dental provider (ie a non-veterinarian) is good enough for their horse, they are demanding that a ‘proper’ job is done – meaning a sedated oral examination with a focused light and mirror, management of malocclusions and pathology AND floating sharp enamel points.

 The winner of this movement is the horse – veterinarians are able to raise the bar on equine welfare simply by being equipped with both the skills, knowledge AND confidence to perform these services.
-In the words of my colleague Dr Oliver Liyou, ‘equine dentistry is good for the horse, good for the owner and good for the veterinarian’.

 The satisfaction of a job well done is a key component for keeping veterinarians in this profession, and I will go a step further by saying that it is also good for the community – without equine veterinarians ultimately it is the horse who suffers.